Best Plain Greek Yogurt (Full Fat, Nonfat, and Lactose Free!)

 Wallaby Aussie Greek Style Plain

-Who would have thought we’d have to go all the way to Australia to find the best Greek yogurt?
-(Okay, this company isn’t actually Australian—it’s based out of Colorado.
-But they make “Aussie inspired” Greek yogurt.)
+Until our most recent taste test, this was our number one best Greek yogurt.
+While the company isn’t actually Australian—it’s based out of Colorado—they make “Aussie inspired” Greek yogurt.
 The “Aussie Greek style” yogurt is ultra-smooth and not overly tangy.
 It almost has a faint vanilla sweetness to it with a touch of grassiness (that’s a good thing—think of really good, really fresh milk), and it leaves you with a wonderfully creamy sensation.
-There’s no denying there’s fat in this yogurt, but you deserve full fat Greek yogurt—the best full fat Greek yogurt.
+There’s no denying there’s fat in this yogurt, but you deserve full fat Greek yogurt—some of the best full fat Greek yogurt.
 Put another shrimp on the barbie then dip it into a dollop of this yogurt, because the Aussies are doing it right (or, at least, the Coloradans who once visited Australia and really liked the yogurt there are doing it right).
-I am holding back half a spork because it is the best tasting Greek yogurt we tried, but it’s not perfect.
-I want a little more acidity, that’s all.

 Credit: Ryan Martin / Amazon